stuartellis/sve-personal-website/content/articles/task-runner.md

 Follow [the style guidelines](https://taskfile.dev/styleguide/) when writing tasks.
 Here are some extra suggestions:

 - Use a YAML formatter to format your Task files.
 The [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension adds support for formatting YAML files to Visual Studio Code.
 The [Prettier](https://prettier.io/) tool formats YAML files, and can be used in any environment.
 - Always set [a minimum version in Task files](https://taskfile.dev/taskfile-versions/).
-Use version _3.38_ or above, because _TASK_EXE_ was introduced in version 3.38.
+If possible, use version _3.45_ or above, which was the first version to include built-in UNIX commands.
+Otherwise, use a minimum version of _3.38_, because _TASK_EXE_ was introduced in version 3.38.
 - Write _set: [pipefail]_ at the beginning of top-level Taskfiles to enable failing on the first error.
 This is a [shell option](https://taskfile.dev/usage/#set-and-shopt).
 - Always use _TASK_EXE_ rather than _task_ when you write a task that calls Task itself, such as a call to _--list_.
 Systems may name the Task executable as either _task_ or _go-task_, so use _TASK_EXE_ in Task files.
 - Always put a _desc_ attribute for each task.
 The description appears next to the task in the output of _--list_.